 Many grapplers treat leglocks as the black magic of jiu-jitsu.
 They fear leglocks and never use them.
-Cnsequently never learn how to properly escape them either.
+Cosequently never learn how to properly escape them either.

 The problem is that if you’re doing any form of no gi grappling you will inevitably run into ankle locks, heel hooks, kneebars and toeholds – sticking your head in the sand like an ostrich and ignoring them is no longer an option!

-Here’s an excerpt from Modern Jiu-Jitsu showing how you can use one new school technique – the berimbolo – to escape and then counter a heel hook from the ‘ashi garami’ leglock position.
+Here’s a high tech way to use the berimbolo to escape and then counter a heel hook from the ‘ashi garami’ leglock position.

 (If you don’t know your leglocking positions then check out the completely free PDF I have on the 12 most common leglock positions here.)